Sloancb/docker-tomcat-tutorial/README.md

 [RewriteValve Docs](https://tomcat.apache.org/tomcat-9.0-doc/rewrite.html)

 # Key notes
-* For the tomcat routing to work one must configure the Context.xml to allow for a RewriteValve *Additionally, one must create a rewrite.config in the WEB-INF folder for Catalina to manage the routing -> ${Cataline_home}/webapps/ROOT/WEB-INF/
+* For the tomcat routing to work one must configure the context.xml to allow for a RewriteValve
+  * Additionally, one must create a rewrite.config in the WEB-INF folder for Catalina to manage the routing -> ${Cataline_home}/webapps/ROOT/WEB-INF/